hbowie/practopian-v3/content/hbowie/Welcome To The Autonomous States of America.md

 I say this because the arguments contained in the leaked draft really leave no room for ambiguity or doubt or equivocation: they unflinchingly lambast the original Roe v.
 Wade decision as deeply flawed, and without a single redeeming judicial characteristic.

-And so, with one breath, the house of cards holding up universal abortion access in America appears to be about to fall.
+And so, with one breath, the house of cards holding up universal abortion access in America appears about to fall.

 Instead, every state will once again be empowered to set its own rules on abortion, and we will have taken one more step away from the United States of America, and towards the disjointed, discombobulated, and largely autonomous fifty states of middle North America.